-In May, Ukraine unveiled a synagogue built of wood and designed to unfold like a pop-up book at a site commemorating the victims of one of the single biggest massacres of Jews during the Nazi Holocaust.
+KYIV (Reuters) – Ukraine unveiled on Friday a synagogue built of wood and designed to unfold like a pop-up book at a site commemorating the victims of one of the single biggest massacres of Jews during the Nazi Holocaust.

 The colourful new synagogue is part of a memorial project for the victims of the Babyn Yar massacre that marked the start of the Holocaust in occupied Soviet Ukraine, in which a pre-war Jewish population of about 1.5 million was virtually wiped out.

 Nazi German forces shot dead an estimated 34,000 Jewish men, women and children on Sept.
 29-30, 1941, in a large ravine called Babyn Yar on the edge of the Ukrainian capital Kyiv.
 The ravine is also known as Babi Yar.